 Here at Eat Like No One Else, we are all about eating seasonally.
 I encourage people to eat food when it’s in season and eat it often.
 With modern transportation and refrigeration we can enjoy many things year round that we never would have before.
 There are some things that I buy year round even if the area I live in can’t currently grow them.
-But I try to enjoy my local harvest as much as possible.
+Ideally I try to enjoy my peak season produce as much as possible.
 That is the case with asparagus.
 It can be found year round, most of the year it is coming from Peru.
 This increased distance means increased prices and decreased flavor.
 The sugars in asparagus begins converting to starch as soon as it’s cut.
 The sooner you eat it after harvest the better, which is why asparagus from Peru will never be as good as asparagus harvested closer by.
 During the late winter, asparagus begins showing up from Mexico and the prices tend to go down.

 |Michigan||May to June|

 Prices are typically the cheapest when California and Mexico season overlap because there is a big supply on the market.